 top of page

-Public lectures and videos
+Public Lectures and Videos

 1. I gave a public lecture on August 30th 2016 at the Aquarium of the Pacific in Long Beach, and also recorded a short podcast as part of their “aquacast” series: Watch lecture Watch podcast